ClemenceKyende/Database-Assignment/README.md

 USE netflix_shows_db;

 -- Import Dataset:
--- Use the "Table Data Import Wizard" in MySQL Workbench to import the CSV file into a table named netflix_shows.
+-- Used the "Table Data Import Wizard" in MySQL Workbench to import the CSV file into a table named netflix_shows.

 ### Difficulties Encountered and Interesting Observations